Sciebo-RDS/connexion-plus/README.md

 FlaskTracing.get_span(request)
 ```

-If you get a collision of your view-functions, you can use from `from connexion-plus.MultipleResourceResolver import MultipleResourceResolver` as a replacement for RestyResolver to get better control of multi resource path e.g. /resource1/{id1}/resource2/{id2} tries to find the classes *Resource1Resource2* or *resource1resource2* in the given "api" folder.
+If you get a collision of your view-functions, you can use `from connexion-plus.MultipleResourceResolver import MultipleResourceResolver` as a replacement for RestyResolver to get better control of multi resource path e.g. /resource1/{id1}/resource2/{id2} tries to find the classes *Resource1Resource2* or *resource1resource2* in the given "api" folder.

 ## Examples

-You can find more examples in the [repo](https://github.com/Heiss/connexion-plus/examples). *Tutorial1* is a simple small (without bonuscode) script without an openapi definition.
+You can find more examples in the [repo](https://github.com/Heiss/connexion-plus/tree/master/examples). *Tutorial1* is a simple small (without bonuscode) script without an openapi definition.
 Please use *Tutorial2* if you want a complete usage example.

 ## Research data services